Tidecs/B-Tree-Exercise/README.md

 # B-Tree-Exercise
-This is a project to implement a  BPlusTree.
+This is an implementation of the BPlusTree.